-The Trust is expected to grow over the coming years and the methodology used for the central service charge will be kept under review.
+A percentage charge has been calculated for each of the three schools in 2024/25 based on total income less applicable SEND funding.
+The Trust is expected to grow over the coming years and the methodology and charge used for the central service charge will be kept under review, particularly given the expectation that two additional schools will fall under the Trust's remit from September 2025.